przeprogramowani/cursor-ollama-backend/README.md

 ```
 npm install
-npm run start
+npm start
 ```

 Once the app is running, you can override base url in Cursor with `https://localhost/v1`.

-To redirect Cursor requests to this proxy, you need to enable one of OpenAI models in Cursor settings.
+To redirect Cursor requests to this proxy, you need to enable one of OpenAI models in Cursor settings and use them in the chat / inline edits.
 The overwrite URL will be picked up automatically, redirecting all requests to this proxy and finally to Ollama.